If you think investing has to be complicated or scary then you’re looking at it wrong.

 All we have to do is click on the “buy” button which takes us to the dealing page.

 We then enter an amount to invest (£10,000 in this example) to buy income units in the Vanguard Global All Cap index fund.

-I then click Continue…placing my order at “best” (this means that The Share Centre have to get the best deal they can for me):
+I then click Continue…placing my order at “best” (this just means that The Share Centre have to get the best deal they can for you):

 When you’re happy with your order, you click confirm to send the order through, sit back and wait it to be completed.